 The joule rating is how much of a surge the surge protector can take without it melting.
 How big a joule rating you need depends on what you’re plugging into it.
 A floor lamp would be fine on a surge protector with 600 joules of protection.
 However a corded power drill would need something closer to the 1800 joule range.

-A garage door opener has an electric motor driving a belt or chain, so the surge protector should fall somewhere in between.
+A garage door opener has an electric motor driving a belt or chain.
+Whatever surge protector you buy should fall somewhere in between those values.